Transportation Engineering

 Status

-Convert the intersection to a single-lane roundabout, widen the travel lanes to 12 feet, and add sidewalks and bike lanes.
+Convert the intersection to a roundabout, widen the travel lanes to 12 feet, and add bike lanes.

-We will also replace the culvert at Boeckman Creek under the intersection at the north end, add a culvert under the west end and add stormwater facilities to treat water runoff.
+We will also replace the culvert at Boeckman Creek under the intersection with a fish passable culvert, and add stormwater facilities to treat water runoff.

 Clackamas County will partner with Washington County, Clean Water Services and the City of Wilsonville since the intersection spans multiple jurisdictions.